MarcelloMuy/ci-ms1-rickshaw-tours/README.md

 * The site is designed with a mobile first approach making it easier to read on small screens.
 * The user interface is easy to navigate (include a main navigation bar in the header of the page, buttons in the middle and footer at the botton with social links).
 * The website is responsive on all devices sizes like mobile, tablet and desktop.
+* All images on the website are of high quality.
 * To have the ability to contact the company and resquest the service.

 <a name="color-scheme"></a>